-What was your filmmaking background before setting out to make "Au Pair, Kansas"?
+What was your filmmaking background before making "Buffalo Boys"?

-Where did the idea come from and what was your writing process?
+Where did the idea come from and what was the writing process like with your co-writers?

 What was the smartest thing you did during production?
 The dumbest?